Thanks for submitting your work to The Cabal. Unfortunately, “Hands Bereft” is not a good fit for us at this time, or ever.

 Others in the room said: “It doesn’t even . . .”
 “Nope.”
 “Is this serious?”
 And “WTF.
 So bad.”

 Part of the problem was that every sentence you wrote made us want to vomit.
 Personally, when I finished reading your submission (and by finished, I mean gave up after page three), I felt like Abraham walking away from a burning Sodom and Gomorrah after failing to identify a single, redeemable soul—except in your case, I couldn’t identify a single, redeemable description or turn of phrase.
 The way you carelessly string sentences together is a disgrace to the English language.
-You are like a man who parades a chain gang of prostitutes through a synagogue.
 What’s even more remarkable, despite having heaped up a 9,000-word steaming mountain of excrement, is that you found the audacity to give it a melodramatic title like “Hands Bereft.”
 It’s never a good idea to use the word bereft unless you are John Donne, or maybe Ian McEwan, and you will never be anything like these men.

 “I can’t believe it,” you might say.
 “Another rejection,” you might say.
 “What could I have done differently?”